Weakly maximal subgroups of branch groups: Weakly maximal subgroups of the first Grigorchuk group

 \subsection{Sections of weakly maximal subgroups of \texorpdfstring{$\Grig$}{the first Grigorchuk group}}

-While general results about sections of weakly maximal subgroups are given in Section \ref{Section:Sections}, we give here more details for the particular case of the first Grigorchuk group.
+While general results about sections of weakly maximal subgroups are given in Section~\ref{Section:Sections}, we give here more details for the particular case of the first Grigorchuk group.

 Let $W<\Grig$ be a weakly maximal subgroup.
-If $W$ is contained in the stabilizer of the first level, then by Lemma \ref{WMC:lemmaSections}, if one of the first-level sections is of infinite index, then it is a weakly maximal subgroup of $\Grig$ and the other section contains $B$.
+If $W$ is contained in the stabilizer of the first level, then by Lemma~\ref{WMC:lemmaSections}, if one of the first-level sections is of infinite index, say $\pi_0(W)$, then $\pi_0(W)$ is a weakly maximal subgroup of $\Grig$ and the other section $\pi_1(W)$ contains $B$.
 It is natural to ask if this result can be extended to weakly maximal subgroups that do not stabilize the first level.
-In fact, the same proof show that if $W\cap H$ is weakly maximal in $H$ and one of the first-level sections of $W\cap H$ is of infinite index, then it is a weakly maximal subgroup of $\Grig$ and the other section contains $B$.
-This remark and Lemma \ref{Lemma:ProjGenParab} imply the following. \begin{corollary} If $W$ is a generalized parabolic subgroup of $\Grig$ not contained in $H$, then $W\cap H$ is not weakly maximal in $H$. \end{corollary} Let $\xi\in\partial T$ be any ray.
-Then $W=\SStab_\Grig(\{\xi,a.\xi\})$ satisfies the hypothesis of the above corollary and show the existence of weakly maximal subgroup of $\Grig$ such that $W\cap H$ is not a weakly maximal subgroup of $H$.
-This answer by the positive question 6.5.6 of \cite{LeemannThese}.
+In fact, the same proof shows that if $W\cap H$ is weakly maximal in $H$ and one of the first-level sections of $W\cap H$ is of infinite index, then it is a weakly maximal subgroup of $\Grig$ and the other section contains $B$.
+This remark and Lemma~\ref{Lemma:ProjGenParab} imply the following. \begin{corollary} If $W$ is a generalized parabolic subgroup of $\Grig$ not contained in~$H$, then $W\cap H$ is not weakly maximal in $H$. \end{corollary} Corollary~\ref{Cor:NotWMInH} can't be extended to all weakly maximal subgroups of $\Grig$, as shown by the counter-example of $W_P$, see Lemmas~\ref{LemmaWPWMax} and~\ref{WMC:Lemma:WcapH}.

+Let $\xi\in\partial T$ be any ray.
+Then $W=\SStab_\Grig(\{\xi,a.\xi\})$ satisfies the hypothesis of the above corollary which shows the existence of weakly maximal subgroup of $\Grig$ such that $W\cap H$ is not a weakly maximal subgroup of $H$.
+This answers positively question 6.5.6 of~\cite{LeemannThese}.

-By Proposition \ref{Prop:NewWmax}, for every weakly maximal subgroup $L$ of $\Grig$, there exists a weakly maximal subgroup $W$ of $\Grig$ that stabilizes the first level and such that $\pi_1(W)=L$.
-In particular, by taking $L$ any weakly maximal subgroup that is not (generalized) parabolic, we obtain infinitely many examples of weakly maximal subgroups that are not (generalized) parabolic, but still contained in $H$, hence answering question 6.5.3 of \cite{LeemannThese}.
+By Proposition~\ref{Prop:NewWmax}, for every weakly maximal subgroup $L$ of $\Grig$, there exists a weakly maximal subgroup $W$ of $\Grig$ that stabilizes the first level and such that $\pi_1(W)=L$.
+In particular, by taking $L$ any weakly maximal subgroup that is not (generalized) parabolic, we obtain infinitely many examples of weakly maximal subgroups that are not (generalized) parabolic, but still contained in $H$, hence answering question 6.5.3 of~\cite{LeemannThese}.